Carnivohra/BruteForce/README.md

 bruteForce.setMinLength(1); // Generates codes with a minimum amount of 1 character only. bruteForce.setMaxLength(16); // Generates codes with a maximum amount of 16 characters only.
-String code = bruteForce.getCurrentCode(); // Returns the last Generated code. code = bruteForce.generatedNextCode(); // Returns the next code to brute force with. bruteForce.reset(); // Resets the actual code to the initial code depending on the minimum amount of characters.
+String code = bruteForce.getCurrentCode(); // Returns the last Generated code. code = bruteForce.generateNextCode(); // Returns the next code to brute force with. bruteForce.reset(); // Resets the actual code to the initial code depending on the minimum amount of characters.
 ```